The most valuable skill in the world is learning how to become a respected thought leader.

 This mechanism has been almost completely replaced by social media.

-Nowadays, anyone can start publishing ideas, building a network and covering a niche as a thought leader on Twitter, LinkedIn, YouTube, etc. These platforms not only help the user to publish content, but also to build a virtual team and to collect and filter content that represents feedback for the user.
+Nowadays, anyone can start to publish ideas, build a network and cover a niche as a thought leader on Twitter, LinkedIn, YouTube, etc. These platforms not only help the user to publish content, but also to build a virtual team and to collect and filter content that represents feedback for the user.
 With a careful balance between profile, published content and followers, these platforms can become specialized media for most thought leader areas.

-You could say: “Social media is not relevant for our industry.”
+You might say, "Social media is not relevant to our industry."

 Social media has also changed the way companies work.
 Many expert communities have formed and exchange ideas on social media platforms.
-In addition, it is rare for a thought leader to be recognized as such on the Internet, but ignored within a company.
+In addition, rarely is a thought leader recognized as such on the internet but ignored within a company.

 It has never been easier to become a thought leader than with today's technology.

-Being selectively active on social media has one advantage: the user can curate the most up-to-date, signal-rich source of information in the feed to increase thought leadership.
+Being selectively active on social media has one advantage: the user can curate the most current, signal-rich source of information on the feed to boost the thought leader role.
 In this way, a platform can bundle many other sources of information, making the learning process more efficient.

-If you’re frustrated with social media, I can assure you, having studied many thought leaders in social media: It all takes time.
+If you're frustrated with social media, I can assure you, having studied many thought leaders on social media: It all takes time.
 Building a community requires months of consistent activity on social media.

-But the platforms cannot be ignored by most thought leaders because they have spawned hundreds of thousands of new domains and experts.
+But the platforms can't be ignored by most thought leaders because they have spawned hundreds of thousands of new domains and experts.

 So why overcome all this inner resistance?